 - 1. Select an appropriate sample of established personal fiduciary accounts.
 A sufficient number of accounts should be selected to form a reliable assessment of the bank's processes.
-Account selection may be based on risk factors such as size, complexity, litigation, and insider relationships, but the sample must be of sufficient size to satisfy the examination's objectives. - eted account and determine whether administrative processes are 2.
-Review each adequate and effe tive.
-Determine whether - account's activity con plies with the terms of the governing instrument and meets the needs of account to nefici ries according to their circumstances.

-account's activity complies with federal, state, and local laws and court orders and - directions. - bank performs annual account reviews in accordance with 12 CFR 9.6(c) for national banks, 12 CFR 150.220 for F. Amand other applicable law. - bank conducts an administrative received the account and whether the frequency and scope of these reviews are consistent with bank procedures. - bank follows its procedures, relevant dog and the terms of the instrument when it conducts transactions in the account - ver ment and distribution Based on a review of transaction activity directions coming from authorized parties and it proper form? - Are wire transactions authenticated and, for investment ranagement accounts, following Regulation E if foreign?
-(The "Electronic F and Transfer Act" booklet of the Comptroller's Handbook details applicable Regulation E requirements.) - bank prepares and provides accurate account statements and required court accountings. - bank prepares and files accurate income, inheritance, gift and estate tax filings, and returns. - bank avoids conflicts of interest and self-dealing. - bank charges and reports accurate account fees and complies with the "reasonable compensation" provisions of 12 CFR 9.15 for national banks and 12 CFR 150.380 for FSAs.
+Account selection may be based on risk factors such as size, complexity, litigation, and insider relationships, but the sample must be of sufficient size to satisfy the examination's objectives. - 2.
+Review each selected account and determine whether administrative processes are adequate and effective.
+Determine whether - account's activity complies with the terms of the governing instrument and meets the needs of account beneficiaries according to their circumstances. - account's activity complies with federal, state, and local laws and court orders and directions. - bank performs annual account reviews in accordance with 12 CFR 9.6(c) for national banks, 12 CFR 150.220 for FSAs, and other applicable law. - bank conducts an administrative review of the account and whether the frequency and scope of these reviews are consistent with bank procedures. - bank follows its procedures, relevant documentation, and the terms of the instrument when it conducts transactions in the account. - Based on a review of transaction activity, are investment and distribution directions coming from authorized parties and in proper form? - Are wire transactions authenticated and, for investment management accounts, following Regulation E if foreign?
+(The "Electronic Fund Transfer Act" booklet of the Comptroller's Handbook details applicable Regulation E requirements.) - bank prepares and provides accurate account statements and required court accountings. - bank prepares and files accurate income, inheritance, gift and estate tax filings, and returns. - bank avoids conflicts of interest and self-dealing. - bank charges and reports accurate account fees and complies with the "reasonable compensation" provisions of 12 CFR 9.15 for national banks and 12 CFR 150.380 for FSAs.